 Australia is heading towards a water crisis.
 Its water consumption routinely exceeds its capacity to rely on its freshwater supply thanks to a rapidly growing population, especially in urban areas, its dry climate and its propensity for droughts.
 With climate change an additional threat and river flows expected to drop by up to 25% within ten years1 the pressure is on the country’s water systems.
-To ensure its water security, Australia’s population will need to change their water consumption behaviours.
+To ensure its water security, Australia’s population will need to change their water consumption behaviors.
 We look at the challenges the country faces and the remedies and solutions available.

 Water scarcity is a high challenge in Australia as usage is twice as great as annual rainfall.
 The vast bulk of its three million square miles is hot and dry.
 The country’s average annual rainfall is around 470mm a year, well below the global average, and predictions linked to climate change suggest this could halve again in coming decades.
 What rain that does fall varies greatly from year to year and is concentrated along the north and east coasts: while most of Australia receives as little as 600mm of rain each year, half the country gets less than 300mm1.